Welcome to the PCAG

 Call for Abstracts:

 We are now accepting abstract submissions for presentations that communicate the results of original geographic research in all fields of Geography.
 Graduate and undergraduate student participation is strongly encouraged.
-Submission for abstract deadline is September 5, 2018.
+Submission for abstract deadline has been extended to September 17, 2018.

 More information regarding abstracts is available here.